prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### The Participants so far

-There are two categories of participants.
-Most are just participating in the challenge and some are also adding more steps to the cowbell track.
+There are three categories of participants.
+Most are just participating in the challenge; some are also adding more steps to the cowbell track and some are participating "Just for Fun".

 #####Participating